Overview

 • PCI-compliant secure collection via isolated iframes

-• Card Management - Save, update, and manage multiple information methods
+• Card Management - Save, update, and manage multiple payment methods

 • Saved Cards - Enable one-click checkout for returning customers